khyatikakkar5/Java-Practice/Switch/README.md

 # Switch using Java

 Author ~ Khyati Kakkar
- files in this folder uses Switch expression
+All files in this folder uses Switch expression